ZengineHQ/developers/plugins/api/recordoverlay/index.md

     </tbody>
 </table>

-To open tabs for a specific plugin use the suffix 'plugin.' + plugin namespace.
+To open tabs for a specific plugin use the prefix 'plugin.' + plugin namespace.

 {% highlight js %}
 $location.search('tab', 'plugin.cloudFiles');